 Wait, what about cameras that didn’t lead to great experiences?

 Kids with these cameras struggled for one reason or another.
 While that’s not to say that another kid wouldn’t love these cameras or get different results, I’m listing them here since I can speak to the experiences as I saw them.
-For our learning activities, the first two just didn’t offer the campers enough control to experiment with fundamental photography concepts.
+For our learning activities, the first two just didn’t offer the campers enough control to experiment with fundamental photography concepts (such as being able to manually set the shutter speed or aperture):

 - Kodak EASYSHARE C1550.
 Frustrating battery life and no clear way to adjust aperture or shutter speed settings.